hiveeyes/telegram-beebot/README.md

 * rudimentary support for sending uplinks to a TTN device (depends on LoRa device firmware)

 ## Commands:
-* `/weights` print current weight and delta compared to last time the command was invoked. also prints Date+Time of latest data package old data is saved in a file to survive script restarts
+* `/weights` print current weight and delta compared to last time the command was invoked. also prints date+time of latest data package. latest weight value is saved in a file to survive script restarts
 * the `/weights` command lists more commands for showing Grafana graphics which are configurable by subsections of the URL.
 Currently linked to my dashboard.
 * `/enable_daily` Without arguments: set a daily timer for summary which prints current weight + daily delta + todays sunset time.
 Sunset is calculated from lon/lat position and weight from last summary is also stored in a local file.
-Command accepts hour and minute for a custom time, e.g. /event 20 15
+Command accepts hour and minute for a custom time, e.g. /enable_daily 20 15
 * `/batteries` print current battery voltage when available
-* `/event` send event (title and text) via MQTT to Kotori which will appear in Grafana (Dashboard needs configuration to retrieve the events from an InfluxDB events series)
+* `/event` send event (title and text) via MQTT to Kotori which will appear in Grafana (Dashboard needs configuration to retrieve the events from the InfluxDB events series configured)
-* `/sleep` for LoRa firmware ready to set up a one-time sleep duration
+* `/sleep` for TTN-LoRa devices ready to set up a one-time sleep duration

 ## ToDo:
 * For beekeepers observing multiple hives extend the output dynamically depending on the number of hives recognized through the MQTT subscription.
-* include graphic of weight development into daily summary
+* include graphic of daily weight development into daily summary